How to Track Your Goals From Claude (Step-by-Step MCP Setup Guide)

 Sign in to grab the account you'll connect Claude to.
 The MCP endpoint is the same for everyone, but it needs to know who you are.

-Open Beyond TimeHow do you create your first goal through Claude?
+Open Beyond TimeHow do You create your first goal through Claude?

 Once reads work, writes are straightforward.
 You do not have to memorize tool names; Claude picks them based on intent.
 But knowing what is happening under the hood helps you write better prompts.